IIIMPACT/hungerrush_handheld_docs/content/systems/api-resources.md

 ### HungerRush Handheld Infrastructure

 This [repository](https://github.com/IIIMPACT/hungerrush-handheld-infrastructure) represents the IaC for the HungerRush Handheld project and is built and maintained in Terraform.
+You can also login into Azure portal using the **iciuser@devrevention.onmicrosoft.com** (password can be obtained from an active dev) to view the deployed resources.

 ### Connecting to the Windows VW
 In order to restart the POS test server the following 2 application are used:

 - **Teamviewer** -> connect file transfer with id **953 138 928** (Teamviewer session & Windows VM passwords can be obtained from any of the active developers)
 - **Microsoft Remote Desktop** (requires VPN, needs fixing since we currently don't have VPN access anymore)

 ### Solutions Overview